0x3327/research/documents/research/posts/ERFC-172.gfm.md

 After initial testing of this framework and considering the state of the documentation at this stage I would recommend this framework to experienced python developers venturing into Web3.
-Documentation is well written, still in the works and continuously updated with contributions from the community around this framework.
+Documentation is well written, still in the works and continuosly updated with contributions from the community around this framework.
 Apeworx Team and Apeworx community is currently working on workshops to get developers up to speed and tutorials are in the works.

-Currently, there is little materials for newcomers.
+Currently there is little materials for newcomers.
 Considering this is a new open-source project this is understandable.
-However, for absolute beginners, going through the Brownie framework first is recommended at this stage of Ape’s development.
+However, for absolute beginners, going through the Brownie framework first is recomended at this stage of Ape’s development.
 The reason for that is abundance of tutorials, workshops and well written documentation.
 After Brownie, switch to Ape and its plugin system is smooth.